probablynotryan/pizzaorder/README.md

  Describe: Pizza()

-Test: "It should create an object with pepperoni, cheese, and size properties."
+Test: "It should create an object with size, pepperoni, cheese and price properties."
-Code: let pizza1 = New Pizza("Medium", "Pepperoni", "No Cheese")
+Code: let pizza1 = New Pizza("Medium", "Pepperoni", "No Cheese", 0)
-Expected Output: 'pizza1 = {size: "Medium", Pepperoni: "Pepperoni", Cheese: "No Cheese"}'
+Expected Output: 'pizza1 = {size: "Medium", Pepperoni: "Pepperoni", Cheese: "No Cheese", Price: 0}'

 ## Known Bugs